sav-che/TL-2/Authors/Besser, Wilibald Swibert Joseph Gottlieb von {std. Besser} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 140](https://www.biodiversitylibrary.org/item/103859#page/150/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 140](https://www.biodiversitylibrary.org/page/33265337) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Besser, Wilibald Swibert Joseph Gottlieb von {std.
 Besser}|first entry]] for this author

 ### Author

 \* Besser, Wilibald Swibert Joseph Gottlieb von (1784-1842), Austrian botanist, born at Innsbruck(Tirol), educated in Lemberg, studied at the University of Cracow 1805, Dr. med. ib.
-1807, medical assistant at the university 1808, in Vienna 1808-1809, teacher in botany and zoology, and director of the botanical garden of the Gymnasium (from 1816 Lyceum) at Krzemieniec 1809-1831, after the abolishment of the Lyceum only with the botanical garden 1831-1835, professor of botany at Kiew 1835-1841, in retirement in Krzemieniec. (*Besser*).
+1807, medical assistant at the university 1808, in Vienna 1808-1809, teacher in botany and zoology, and director of the botanical garden of the Gymnasium (from 1816 Lyceum) at Krzemieniec 1809-1831, after the abolishment of the Lyceum only with the botanical garden 1831-1835, professor of botany at Kiew 1835-1841, in retirement in Krzemieniec.
+**Abbreviated name**: *Besser*

 #### Herbarium and types